netscaler/cloud-native-getting-started/beginners-guide/cpx-in-minikube.md

 **Prerequisite**:

-  Ensure that you have installed and set up a [Minikube cluster](https://kubernetes.io/docs/tasks/tools/install-minikube/) (This example is tested on Minikube v0.33.1).
+  Ensure that you have installed and set up a [Minikube cluster](https://kubernetes.io/docs/tasks/tools/install-minikube/) (This example is tested on Minikube v1.23 having K8s 1.22.1 deployed).

 Perform the following: